CosmicMac/ESParkle/README.md

 - I created ESParkle essentially to get notified of really important events I don't want to miss at work.
   Incidentally, I had great success with my colleagues when I decided that the 1 tap action would randomly pick a MP3 file amongst my repository of famous movies dialogs. :)\
-  For kids, animals sounds should also have some success as well.
+  For kids, animals sounds should have some success as well.

 ### Useful links
 - Getting started with Cloud MQTT:\